reflectoring/reflectoring.github.io/_posts/2020-05-22-validate-spring-boot-configuration-parameters-at-startup.md

 ```

 ### Using a Custom `Validator`
-Even though bean validation provides a declarative approach to validate our objects in a reusable way, sometimes we need more to customize our validation logic in purpose.
+Even though bean validation provides a declarative approach to validate our objects in a reusable way, sometimes we need more to customize our validation logic.

-In that case, **Spring has an independent `Validator` mechanism to allow dynamic input validation**.
+For this case, **Spring has an independent `Validator` mechanism to allow dynamic input validation**.

-Let's make our validation further, to check the `report.email-address` can only be an address under a specific domain like `@analysisapp.com`:
+Let's extend our validation to check that the `report.email-address` has a specific domain like `@analysisapp.com`:

 ```java
 class ReportEmailAddressValidator implements Validator {